 Whether you want to save a little summer sweetness or you just have lots of leftover watermelon, I’ve got a great recipe for you.

-This watermelon jelly is certainly one of the most unique jellies I have ever made.
+- Simple: This watermelon jelly is certainly one of the most unique jellies I have ever made.
 Watermelon is over 90% juice!
 With very little fiberous fruit, you need to make this into a jelly with the addition of pectin.
+But don’t be intimidated.
+You only need four simple ingredients and I break the recipe down into super easy steps.

 Ingredients you need